 Richard Graham is a guitarist and computer musician from Northern Ireland.
 He has performed across the U.S., Asia, U.K., and Europe, including festivals and conferences such as Celtronic and the International Symposium on Electronic Art.
 He has composed music for British and US television, recorded live sessions for BBC radio, and his music has been authored for the popular video game, Rock Band.

 Graham’s academic research is centered around computer-assisted music composition and instrumental performance.
 He developed the first iteration of his live performance system for multichannel guitar as an artist-in-residence at STEIM in 2010.
-He received his Ph.D. in Music from Ulster University in 2012 and he is now an Assistant Professor of Music and Technology at Stevens Institute of Technology in Hoboken, New Jersey.
+He received his Ph.D. in Music from Ulster University in 2012 and was an Assistant Professor of Music and Technology at Stevens Institute of Technology in Hoboken, New Jersey from 2012 to 2017.
 His writing on performance systems design and electroacoustic theory has been published in the proceedings of the New Interfaces for Musical Expression (NIME), Electroacoustic Music Studies (EMS) Network, and the Irish Sound, Science, and Technology Association (ISSTA) conferences.
 Journal articles and artist statements by Graham have also been published in Leonardo Music Journal (MIT Press), the Computer Music Journal (MIT Press), Emille (Journal of the Korean Electro-Acoustic Music Society), and Divergence Press (University of Huddersfield).

-In 2017, Graham gave music performances and lectures at SARC at Queen’s University, Belfast, MMT at Trinity College, Dublin, DMARC at the University of Limerick, and Bell Labs in the US and Ireland.
-He will present his latest works in performance systems design, VR, and 3d audio at NIME 2017 in Copenhagen.
-Graham will continue to produce a series of new musical works as an artist-in-residence at the Elektronmusikstudion (EMS) in May, 2017.
+In 2017, Graham gave music performances and lectures at SARC at Queen’s University, Belfast, MMT at Trinity College, Dublin, DMARC at the University of Limerick.
+He presented his latest works in performance systems design, VR, and 3d audio at NIME 2017 in Copenhagen and recently produced new musical works as an artist-in-residence at the Elektronmusikstudion (EMS) in May, 2017.
 A new record is due for release in late 2017.